DataDog/integrations-core/cisco_secure_web_appliance/README.md

 **Data is not being collected:**

-Make sure that traffic is bypassed from the configured port if the firewall is enabled.
+Ensure that traffic is bypassed from the configured port if the firewall is enabled.

 **Port already in use:**